chris-minsik-son/chris-minsik-son/README.md

 <h3 align="center">
 👀 About Me</h3>

 👋 Hello!
-My name is Chris and I am 20 years old living in Sydney, Australia
+My name is Min-Sik (Chris) and I am 20 years old living in Sydney, Australia
 <br />
-🎓 Completing a Computational Major in Data Science and Decisions at the <a href="https://www.unsw.edu.au/"> <b>University of New South Wales</b></a>
+🎓 I am pursuing a Computational Major in Data Science and Decisions at the <a href="https://www.unsw.edu.au/"> <b>University of New South Wales</b></a>
 <br />
-🌱 I like to explore raw datasets and translate numbers into stories.
+🌱 I love to explore raw datasets and translate numbers into stories.
 In the age of big data, stories become actionable solutions and <br>
 &nbsp; &nbsp; &nbsp; strategies for businesses, and I take pride in making this data accessible to people.
 <br />
 ⚡ You can check out my <a href="https://www.linkedin.com/in/chris-minsik-son/"> <b>LinkedIn Profile</b></a> or some of my recent work from my <a href="https://github.com/chris-minsik-son?tab=repositories"> <b>Github Repository</b></a>